 Review of Bachelor Pad Economics: The Financial Bible For Men

 As for dealing with friends and girls, he warns young men about the dangers of selecting the wrong girls or wrong friends.
-Specifically, the legal trouble you may inadvertently get into spending time around the wrong people.
 Reading this section made me think about all the bullets I’d dodged and made me fortunate to have made it to age 31 with no arrest record.

 The book has specific advice for other important areas of your life such as maintenance, picking where to live and retirement planning.
 However, the most powerful information is in what he gives to you about selecting the right mindset, people, and education path.
 If you follow Clarey’s advice on these matters, you won’t end up 40 and broke.